 Effects of exercise on your brain.

 There are bountiful reasons to get your heart pumping.
 Firstly, your brain and future self will really thank you for your efforts.
 Exercise increases many important brain chemicals.
-They improve your mood, reduce pain, enhance general cognition, and repair and grow your brain cells.
+They improve your mood, reduce pain, enhance general cognitive function, and repair and grow your brain cells.
 Below, we’ll discuss how this all happens and what exercises will work best for you..

 First, let's peak under the hood:

 Anything that’s good for your heart is great for gray matter.

 Oxygen and glucose (sugar) are both needed as fuel for your body.
 Any exercises will increase blow flow to the brain, but less strenuous ones, like walking, will lead to more oxygen and glucose getting to your brain, since less of it will be required by your muscles1.
 Ever come up with a realy good idea while on a walk?
 No?
 Well, take a walk, and you might!